 Every online business owner should explore different online selling sites, regardless of whether you’re running a dropshipping store or selling custom products.
 Sometimes they can help new businesses get off the ground with a built-in audience of active buyers and marketing opportunities.

 Regardless, it’s important to not rely only on online marketplaces.
 You’ll want to create your own online store to build your brand, connect with shoppers, and retain more profits.
 With a digital home base, you’ll stop paying out commissions and fees to each online selling site and grow your business for the long-term.
+After all, the best sites to sell online are the ones you own.

 Illustration by Rachel Tunstall